h3nry-d1az/ml-resources/README.md

 - [**Reinforcement Q-Learning from Scratch in Python with OpenAI Gym tutorial**](https://www.learndatasci.com/tutorials/reinforcement-q-learning-scratch-python-openai-gym/) - In **ENGLISH**
 - [**Chatbot in Python + NLTK tutorial**](https://www.kdnuggets.com/2019/05/build-chatbot-python-nltk.html) - In **ENGLISH**
 - [**Red neuronal artificial en Python desde 0**](https://www.aprendemachinelearning.com/crear-una-red-neuronal-en-python-desde-cero/) - In **SPANISH**

+## Books
+In this section you can find books (not papers, go to the articles section instead) related to machine learning with its following links: